Top 20% in Singapore Has More Wealth Than Bottom 80% Combined

 Singapore’s Ministry of Finance

-Majority of the wealth comes from property assets, constituting more than 50% of the total wealth, except for those in the 61st to 80th percentile at 46%.
+Majority of the wealth comes from property assets, constituting more than 50% of total wealth, except for those in the 61st to 80th percentile at 46%.

 Singapore’s Ministry of Finance

-Among OECD countries, Singapore’s average wealth per adult in 2024 was US$441,596 ($558k), ranked seventh, according to UBS’s Global Wealth Report 2025.
+Among OECD countries, Singapore ranked seventh in average wealth per adult in 2024 at US$441,596 ($558k), according to UBS’ Global Wealth Report 2025.

-UBS’s report also stated that Singapore’s median wealth per adult fell to 17th rank at US$113,976 ($144k).
+The UBS report also stated that Singapore’s median wealth per adult fell to 17th place at US$113,976 ($144k).

 In terms of income inequality, Singapore’s Gini coefficient was 0.406 before taxes and transfers, the second lowest after South Korea.